Avoid Free Government iPhone Scams in 2025

 Reminder: If you get a recertification notice, verify it by logging in at lifelinesupport.org, never through links sent via text or email.

-What to Do If A Scam Has Targeted You
+What to Do If a Scam Has Targeted You

 Scammers act fast; You need to act faster.